[responsive_menu_pro]

 E-Commerce & B2C Services in Portugal

-On 1 July 2021, the EU implemented its e-Commerce VAT Package.
-The package supersedes existing distance selling regulations and expands the Mini One Stop Shop (MOSS).
-This is a significant change to the VAT rules that apply to business-to-consumer (B2C) supplies of goods and services, both as EU imports and intra-EU trade.
+On July 1, 2021, the EU introduced its e-Commerce VAT Package, replacing the existing distance selling regulations and expanding the Mini One Stop Shop (MOSS).
+This marked a major shift in VAT rules for business-to-consumer (B2C) transactions involving goods and services, affecting both EU imports and intra-EU trade.

-The new significantly reduced pan-EU VAT threshold of EUR 10.000 (EUR 0 for businesses established outside the EU) applies to the majority of businesses, requiring them to account for VAT on a broader range of supplies.
+The new package establishes a significantly lower pan-EU VAT threshold of EUR 10,000 (EUR 0 for businesses outside the EU), expanding VAT obligations for most businesses to a wider array of supplies.

 vat guide portugal